Building your first Support app - Part 5: Installing the app in Zendesk Support

 - Enter the name of your app (Requester X-ray).
 If you did the tutorial for ZAF v1 and installed the app, use a slightly different name for this second version of the app.

-The ZAT tool placed the zip file in the tmp folder in your xr_app folder.
+ZCLI placed the ZIP file in the tmp folder in your xr_app folder.

 When prompted, click Install.